Food retailers and COVID-19

 - Maintain thorough cleaning and sanitising of facilities, equipment, and transport vehicles (including food contact surfaces and equipment, but also door handles, light switches, floors, walls, and other areas)

 - Maintain strict requirements around worker health and hygiene.
 Any worker with a suspected communicable disease, such as coughing, sneezing, flu-like symptoms, gastrointestinal illness, must be excluded from the workplace.

 Advice for donation and delivery

-As most food businesses and retailers are currently providing a delivery service, employers should provide information on procedures to prevent the spread of COVID-19, including the encouragement of staff to comply with social distancing and good hand hygiene practises.
+As most food businesses and retailers are currently providing a delivery service, employers should provide information on how to protect yourself and others from COVID-19, including the encouragement of staff to comply with physical distancing and good hand hygiene practices.